DeloitteDigitalUK/jira-agile-metrics/README.md

-This should prompt you for a username and password, and then connect to your JIRA instance, fetch the issues matching the query, calculate metrics, and write a number of CSV and PNG files to the current directory.
+This should prompt you for a username and password, and then connect to your JIRA instance, fetch the issues matching the query, calculate metrics, and write a number of CSV and PNG files to the current working directory (you can use the `--output-directory` option to write to another directory).

 When testing configuration, it is often helpful to fetch just a small number of issues to speed things up.
 You can either do this by making your query more